Invariance of immersed Floer cohomology under Lagrangian surgery: Fukaya algebras under surgery

-\begin{remark} The moduli spaces of holomorphic treed disks bounding the immersion and its surgery extend to repeated inputs, if the number of such inputs is fixed.
-Combining Theorem \ref{biject} with Lemma \ref{replem} gives for permutation-invariant matching conditions bijections between moduli spaces for $\ul{r} = (r_1,\ldots, r_l)$
+\begin{remark} The bijections between moduli spaces of holomorphic treed disks bounding the immersion and its surgery extend to repeated inputs.
+Suppose $\bGamma_0$ is a type of building bounding $\phi_0$ with label $x$ appearing $l$ times, and

+is a collection of integers.
+Let $\bGamma_\eps^{\ul{r}}$ denote the type obtained by repeating the edge labeled $\sigma_{n-1,\pm}$ at the $i$-th place $r_i$ times.
+Combining Theorem \ref{thm:biject} with Theorem \ref{thm:repthm} (or rather, it's extension to buildings, whose proof is the same) gives for permutation-invariant matching conditions bijections between moduli spaces